Stradbally, County Waterford: 18th and 19th centuries

 The Sisters of Mercy came to Stradbally in 1875 at the invitation of the parish priest, Fr Thomas Casey.
 Initially they lived in Myrtle Lodge, then in 1883 they moved into what had been Hannigan's Hotel in the square (now Whelan's pub).
 When Fr Casey died in 1885, the sisters moved into the former parochial house behind Holy Cross Church, renaming it Mount St Joseph's.
 They also built a school in the grounds, which opened in 1890.
 In addition to this the sisters established a small linen industry to give employment to local girls.
 The industry was successful and lasted for over thirty years, but mass production and cheap imports led to its closure in 1925.
 Dwindling vocations led to the convent's closure in 1988.

 The school established by the sisters was not the only one in the village.
 A Church of Ireland school existed by the 19th century, opposite the Church of Ireland church.
 In 1819, the school was kept by the curate, who taught 'English, Greek and Latin, at £30 per annum for boarders, and four guineas for day boys'.
 The school has opened and shut several times, depending on numbers, but it continues in use to this day as St James’ National School.
 In 1806, local Catholic landowner Pierce Barron opened a school ‘for the gratuitous education of the poor of the parish’.
 The building was divided in two – boys were taught at one end and girls at the other.
 The building functioned as a boys' school until 1966 when the new boys’ school opened nearby.
 The Barron School was repurposed as a community hall, and has been extensively restored in recent years.
 In his Topographical Dictionary (1837), Samuel Lewis mentions a school supported by Mrs Uniacke of Woodhouse.
 This was located on the bank of the River Tay, at the entrance to Stradbally Cove.
 A painting of the school is held by the National Library.
 The building is now known as Cove Lodge.

+The Woodhouse Estate was bought by the American businessman JimThompson in 2012.